Financial Industry Regulatory Authority: Arbitration

 FINRA operates the largest arbitration forum in the United States for the resolution of disputes between customers and member firms, as well as between brokerage firm employees and their firms.
 This function had been performed by both NASD and NYSE's regulation committee until their merger in 2007 to form FINRA.
 Each entity had its own set of rules on arbitration procedures.
 After its creation, FINRA Dispute Resolution harmonized the prior NYSE and NASD rules.)
 Virtually all agreements between investors and their stockbrokers include mandatory arbitration agreements, whereby investors (and the brokerage firms) waive their right to trial in a court of law.
 While arbitration cases are the usual resolution procedure of last resort, class action cases are brought and often permitted to go forward in courts as well, where binding arbitration contracts are sometimes rejected, typically after being ruled unconscionable for directly inflicting high up-front financial costs on consumers.
 Although the fairness of such mandatory arbitration clauses has been called into question, the United States Supreme Court has generally upheld both the enforceability and result of these arbitrations, including those that limit the availability of class actions.
-However, FINRA rules do not allow member firms to limit customers’ right to pursue class actions in court, rather than arbitration.
+However, FINRA rules do not allow member firms to limit customers' right to pursue class actions in court, rather than arbitration.

-As of 2023, the pool of arbitrators consisted of 4,236 individuals classified by FINRA as industry panelists and 4,037 individuals classified as non-industry panelists.
+As of 2026, the pool of arbitrators consisted of 4,031 individuals classified by FINRA as public and 4,045 classified as non-public.

-In 1987, the U.S. Supreme Court ruled in Shearson/American Express Inc. v.
+In 1987, the US Supreme Court ruled in Shearson/American Express Inc. v.
 McMahon that clauses mandating arbitration for disputes under the Securities Exchange Act of 1934 were enforceable.
 Three years later, it overturned Wilko v.
 Swan completely in Rodriguez de Quijas v.
 Shearson/American Express Inc., extending the arbitration requirement to disputes under the Securities Act of 1933.
 Thus, many securities disputes are now resolved in arbitration.